Cognizant Technology Solutions Corp. (CTSH) Shares Soar Above 1-Year High - News Heater

 Cognizant Technology Solutions Corp.
-(NASDAQ: CTSH) has experienced a rise in its stock price by 1.17 compared to its previous closing price of 72.84.
-However, the company has seen a fall of -2.44% in its stock price over the last five trading days.
+(NASDAQ: CTSH)’s stock price has surge by 4.13relation to previous closing price of 74.88.
+Nevertheless, the company has seen a 7.04% surge in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2024-01-05 that Cognizant (CTSH) drives Fortrea’s digital journey, reshaping the CRO industry with a four-year transformative technology partnership.

 Is It Worth Investing in Cognizant Technology Solutions Corp.
 (NASDAQ: CTSH) Right Now?